-Since the inception of the internal combustion engine, one constant has remained – they all have a timing chain or timing belt.
+Since the inception of the internal combustion engine, one constant has remained – all of them have a timing chain or timing belt.
 Most higher-displacement engines have a timing chain as opposed to a timing belt.
 The chain is located in the front of the motor and is attached to a set of gears and pulleys that power multiple mechanical components, including the crankshaft and camshaft.
 In order for your engine to fire, the timing chain must smoothly rotate around the gears without hesitation.
-Although the timing chain is made out of metal, it is subject to wear and tear and may break if not replaced as recommended by the factory.
+Although the timing chain is made out of metal, it is subject to wear and tear and may break if not replaced as recommended by the manufacturer.

 The timing chain is comprised of a series of links in the chain – similar to those found on a bicycle chain.
-The links move on the toothed sprockets which are located on the ends of the crankshaft and camshaft, and are responsible for opening and closing valves in the cylinder head and moving pistons and connecting rods in the combustion chamber.
-The timing chain can start to stretch and wear over time, which will cause the engine's timing to be inaccurate and cause a few warning signs.
+The links move on the toothed sprockets which are located on the ends of the crankshaft and camshaft and are responsible for opening and closing valves in the cylinder head and moving pistons and connecting rods in the combustion chamber.
+The timing chain can start to stretch and wear over time, which will cause the engine's timing to be inaccurate and produce a few warning signs.

-If this situation occurs, it's likely that the timing chain is damaged and needs to be replaced as soon as possible.
+If this situation occurs, it's likely the timing chain is damaged and needs to be replaced as soon as possible.
 If the timing chain breaks, the loose metal rolling around inside the motor can lead to serious engine damage.